dschuurman/archie-pi/README.md

 > from a fresh installation of Raspberry Pi OS Lite.
 Attempting to run the script a second
 > time will result in duplicate configuration file modifications which will cause problems.

-### Installing Content on the ARCHIE Pi
+### Installing and Removing Content on the ARCHIE Pi

 Once the ARCHIE Pi is successfully installed, you are ready to add some web content.
-To add web content, another script is provided named `module-installer.py`.
+To add web content, another script is provided named `install-modules.py`.
 This script provides a friendly interface from which you can select various Open Education Resources (OERs), like those available from [kiwix.org](https://www.kiwix.org/) and [worldpossible.org](https://rachel.worldpossible.org/content), and install them on your ARCHIE Pi.